 The Holy Ganges River (or the Ganga) divides Rishikesh into two parts and its temples and ashrams (centers for spiritual studies) line alongside.

-Ganga Aarti at Parmarth Niketan: the daily sunset ceremony that gathers hundreds of people from different religions and ethnicities, to leave diyas (oil lamps) and pujas (flowers) to #gangasriver along with songs and prayers.
+Ganga Aarti at Parmarth Niketan: the daily sunset ceremony that gathers hundreds of people from different religions and ethnicities, to leave diyas (oil lamps) and pujas (flowers) to Ganga river along with songs and prayers.
 The essence of the Aarti ceremony is that all day long God offers us light – the light of the sun, the light of life, and the light of His (Her) blessings.
 Aarti is a time when we say, “Thank You,” and we offer back the light of our thanks, the light of our love and the light of our devotion.
 Ganga is not only a river but a Divine Mother, nectar of life and liberation! 🙏💐

 You can catch a beautiful view especially during the sunset at a river side cafe

 In one of our visits, we stayed in a double room at Bhandari Swiss Cottage for 400 rs/night.
 This place was located a bit outside of the market, up on a hill in a small town called Tapovan.
 We preferred here because it was more quiet and we needed to see less people and find peace surrounding us with trees.
-There are also waterfalls in the surroundings where you can reach by hiking for an hour or so.
+There are also waterfalls in the surroundings where you can reach by hiking in an hour or so.

 In another visit, we preferred to rent a place with a kitchen and found a nice homestay at Panditji’s guesthouse named Manas Kunj.
-You can reach him on his facebook page, which I gladly helped him make.
+You can reach him on his facebook page, which I gladly helped him to make.

 YOGA in Rishikesh: